mattvenn/turtleprize/lesson-2.md

 2. the center shows the same sequence, but looped 30 times with a rotation between each loop
 3. the right shows the looped version, but the pattern gets a bit bigger everytime using a variable that increases every loop

-## Sabotage!

-At some point interrupt the student's work on their entry and explain they're going to play a game called sabotage.
-This game was invented by Alan O'Donohoe ([@teknoteacher](http://twitter.com/teknoteacher)) to teach resiliance in dealing with syntax errors.

-Each pair saves their program to a new file called 'sabotaged.py' using `file->save as`.
-They then make 5 deliberate syntax errors.
-Students will already have come across syntax errors as they are easily caused by:

-* missing a : at the end of a line
-* not indenting properly after a `while` loop
-* getting case wrong - python is case sensitive
-* not matching ( and ) brackets

-After making 5 errors, one person from each team swaps to a different team.The person arriving has to try and fix the syntax errors, and it they get stuck the person who made them can give them clues.

-This game is really good fun and worth using a few times until your students are really quick at spotting and fixing errors.

 ## Plenary - 5 minutes